AtomMaterialUI/material-theme-docs/docs/configuration/file-status-colors.md

 Other statuses may come from 3rd-party plugins and will have the default color provided by the plugin.

 **Note**: Because this feature overrides the one from the IDE, changing colors via the regular screen (`VCS → File Status Colors`) doesn't make sense and will be overriden the next time you change the color scheme.
-So please use the `Material File Colors` from now on, even if you are on Darcula or a custom color scheme.
+So please use the `Custom File Colors` from now on, even if you are on Darcula or a custom color scheme.
 {:class='card-panel'}

 ## Directories